 I did hear that.

-That's gonna be interesting and fun too.
+Yeah, that's going to be interesting and fun, too.

 Well, you never know.